-Reed went on to join the Black United Front.
+Ron went on to join the Black United Front.
 In 1970, he was convicted of shooting an off-duty police officer during a bank expropriation and served 13 years in prison.
-Twenty-five years later, Reed was arrested and convicted of first-degree murder and conspiracy to commit first-degree murder after having a cold case of another police shooting pinned on him.
-He is serving life in prison for the second conviction.
+Twenty-five years later, he was arrested and convicted of first-degree murder and conspiracy to commit first-degree murder after having a cold case of another police shooting pinned on him.
+He is serving a life sentence on this case.

 Shooting on Hague Avenue